 It shouldn’t surprise anyone that a tyrannical regime would treat those who are trying to overthrow the tyranny as “terrorists.”
 That’s what we would expect tyrants to do.

 But the Egyptian tyrants aren’t the only ones who consider those attackers to be “terrorists.”
 So does the U.S. government, the longtime loyal partner, fortifier, supplier, funder, and trainer of the Egyptian military dictatorship.
-This was confirmed by Secretary of State Chuck Hagel, who offered U.S. assistance to the Egyptian tyrants with their investigation into the attack.
+This was confirmed by Defense Secretary Chuck Hagel, who offered U.S. assistance to the Egyptian tyrants with their investigation into the attack.

 That’s, of course, not the first time that U.S. officials have taken such a position.
 Just last week, New York lawyer Lynne Stewart was released early from jail after serving 4 years of a 10-year jail sentence.
 They released her early because she’s dying of cancer.
 What was her crime?
 She read a note to the press that supposedly called on some Egyptian group to take up arms against Egypt’s military dictatorship.